mia-platform/distribution/modules/security/rbac-manager/README.md

 # RBAC Manager Module

-RBAC Manager is a kuberentes controller that simplify the configurations of RBAC resources and even aid in the automatization by constantly keeping in sync its resources with the cluster state.
+RBAC Manager is a kubernetes controller that simplify the configurations of RBAC resources and even aid in the automatization by constantly keeping in sync its resources with the cluster state.

 [Here is the link to the official repository].